Petru Groza

-Early life
+Early life and studies (1884–1907)

 Born as one of the three sons of a wealthy couple in Bácsi (now called Băcia), a village near Déva (today Deva) in Transylvania (part of Austria-Hungary at the time), his father Adam was a priest.
 Groza was afforded a variety of opportunities in his youth and early career to establish connections and a degree of notoriety, which would later prove essential in his political career.
 He attended primary school in his native village, then in Kastély (now Coștei) and Lugos (now Lugoj) in the Banat.
 In 1903, he graduated from the Hungarian Reformed high school (now the Aurel Vlaicu High School) in Szászváros (now Orăștie).
 That autumn, he began his law and economics training in Hungary, studying at the University of Budapest.
 In 1905, he took courses at the University of Berlin, heading to Leipzig University in 1906.
 He obtained a doctorate from the latter institution in 1907.

-Career
+Early career (1907–1928)

 After completing his studies, Groza returned to Deva to work as a lawyer.
 During World War I he served as a soldier in the 8th Honvéd Regiment.
 In 1918, at the war's end, he emerged on the political scene as a member of the Romanian National Party (PNR) and obtained a position on the Directory Council of Transylvania, convened by ethnic Romanian politicians who had voted in favour of union with Romania; he maintained his office over the course of the following two years.

 Throughout this period of his life, Groza established a variety of political connections, working in various Transylvanian political and religious organizations.
-From 1919 to 1927, for example, Groza obtained a position as a deputy in Synod and Congress of the Romanian Orthodox Church.
+From 1919 to 1927, for example, Groza obtained a position as a deputy in the Synod and Congress of the Romanian Orthodox Church.
 In the mid-1920s, Groza, who had left the PNR after a conflict with Iuliu Maniu and had joined the People's Party, served as the Minister for Transylvania and Minister of Public Works and Communications in the Third Averescu cabinet.

 During this period in his life, Groza was able to amass a personal fortune as a wealthy landowner and establish a notable reputation as a prominent layman within the Romanian Orthodox Church, a position which would later make him invaluable to a Romanian Communist Party (PCR) that was campaigning to attract the support of Eastern Orthodox Christians who constituted the nation's most numerous religious group in 1945.